-Being the apex decision-making body of the company, the board is saddled with the responsibility of designing and implementing policies that would ensure long term growth and profitability of the company.
+Being the apex decision-making body of the company, the board is saddled with the responsibility of designing and implementing policies that would ensure the long-term growth and profitability of the company.
 Specifically, the SEC Code states that the board should define the company’s strategic goals and ensure that its human and financial resources are effectively deployed towards attaining those goals.

-To increase employees participation in corporate governance, employees are also given access to vital records of the company for better enlightenment during consultations, salary reviews, negotiation, and collective bargaining.
-Some enactments employee Protection Act and Safety Laws confer a certain degree of protection of rights and interests on employees, especially in respect of workers exposed to occupational hazards.
+To increase employees’ participation in corporate governance, employees are given access to vital records of the company for better enlightenment during consultations, salary reviews, negotiation, and collective bargaining.
+Some enactments of the Employee Protection Act and Safety Laws confer a certain degree of protection of rights and interests on employees, especially in respect of workers exposed to occupational hazards.
 Many organisations resort to holding routine consultations with representatives of employee unions before taking key decisions that concern their welfare, redundancy schemes and work processes.

 Also, CAMA recognises the strategic role of employees in corporate governance by protecting their rights to profit sharing if under their contract of service such right is given as an incentive.
 Their profits must be paid whether or not dividends have been declared.

 4.2 What, if any, is the role of other stakeholders in corporate governance?

 Other stakeholders in corporate governance include regulatory bodies such as the CBN, NDIC, AMCON, SEC, CAC, shareholders, debenture holders, creditors contributories, receiver/managers, liquidators, suppliers, and local communities.